Delaware, by its very nature, is considered one of the most preferred locations for business incorporation in the US.

 2. Personal income tax

-For many Delaware companies such as Limited Liability Companies, Sole proprietors, the company income and loss is reported as the personal income for tax returns.
+For many Delaware companies such as Limited Liability Companies and sole proprietors, the company income and loss are reported as the personal income for tax returns.

-In the same manner with CIT, the Delaware tax system requires personal income tax to be levied at state and federal levels with separate methods and filing forms.
+In the same manner, as CIT, the Delaware tax system requires personal income tax to be levied at state and federal levels with separate methods and filing forms.

 2.1 At the state level

-The estimated tax payments are set in the same four installments like CIT.
+- The estimated tax payments are set in the same four installments as CIT.

 2.2 At the federal level

-- Fixed, Determinable, Annual, or Periodical (FDAP) U.S. source income with flat rate of 30 % (or lower treaty rate, if qualify)
+- Fixed, Determinable, Annual, or Periodical (FDAP) U.S. source income with a flat rate of 30 % (or lower treaty rate, if qualified)

 2.3 Non-compliance penalty

-The penalty for failing to pay personal income tax for both levels are as below:
+The penalty for failing to pay personal income tax for both levels is as below:

-- Usually 5% of the amount due for each month or part of a month when the return is late without a reasonable explanation.
+(1) Usually, 5% of the amount is due for each month or part of a month when the return is late without a reasonable explanation

-- 15% per month, up to a maximum of 75%, if the failure to file is fraudulent.
+(2) 15% per month, up to a maximum of 75%, if the failure to file is fraudulent

-- If the return is more than 60 days late, the minimum penalty amount will be $435 for the amount of any tax owed, whichever is smaller.
+(3) If the return is more than 60 days late, the minimum penalty amount will be $435 for the amount of any tax owed, whichever is smaller

-- $5,000 for filing a frivolous return (not contain information needed to figure the correct tax or shows a substantially incorrect tax)
+(1) $5,000 for filing a frivolous return (not containing information needed to figure the correct tax or shows a substantially incorrect tax)